can different angelfish live together?

 What Are The Most Compatible Angelfish Tankmates?

-• Corydoras, a timid, low maintenance species that won’t bother angelfish
+• Corydoras: A timid, low-maintenance species that won’t bother angelfish

-• Dwarf gourami, a docile, shy fish that keeps itself scarce.
+• Dwarf gourami: A docile, shy fish that keeps itself scarce.

-• Mollies, an adaptable fish species that can hold their own against aggressive angelfish.
+• Mollies: An adaptable fish species that can hold their own against aggressive angelfish.

-• Platies, an easy-going live-bearing fish that gets along well with most other species.
+• Platies: An easy-going, live-bearing fish that gets along well with most other species.

-While angelfish make ideal tank mates, personalities vary widely from fish to fish.
+While angelfish make ideal tank mates, their personalities vary widely.
 Even angelfish belonging to a particular species might display slightly different behavioral traits.
-That’s why you’ll need to constantly monitor your fish at first to see whether they integrate.
-If they don’t, you’ll need to take measures to prevent your angelfish from hurting each other.